 In a fifteen-year prelude to the apocalypse, factions maneuver to control the completion of humanity.
 Bestial machines with disturbed child pilots protect its keys from surreal and mysterious creatures in near-future Japan, rebuilt following the destruction of Antarctica, which flooded much of the world and wrecked the climate.

-SF action, drama, horror.
 Anno’s magnum opus is original, jagged and mesmerizing, but Neon Genesis Evangelion didn’t spring from a vacuum.
 Like Space Runaway Ideon (1980), the giant mecha of Evangelion fuse Mobile Suit Gundam (1979) with its superheroic predecessors, as remade in “Giant Robo: The Animation” (1991).
-Ikari Shinji is a lot less gung-ho and less generic than Ideon’s Cosmo, a lot more like the directors of both shows.
+Ikari Shinji is less gung-ho and less generic than Ideon’s Cosmo, a lot more like the directors of both shows.
 Like Nagisa of Fight!
 Iczer-1 (1985), he does not want the job.
-The characters are wonderful, brought to life in a perfect storm of Sadamoto’s designs, skilled animators and brilliant actors.
+As in Iczer-1, The Incal (1980) and “Interface” (1993), Freudian psychology underpins the SF action, drama and horror.

 Though it did not spring from a vacuum, Evangelion is complete on a level all its own.
 On a mere TV animation budget, slashed for adult content, Anno combined what is supposed to be impossible.
 The show is hilarious and unsettling, a risqué, even pandering comedy with all the abrasive, unfunny earnestness of puberty.
-It’s got colourful and horrifying tokusatsu- and kaijū-style battles with implausible happy endings punctuating black ruminations on human relationships in the abstract.
+It’s got colourful and horrifying tokusatsu-/kaijū-style battles with implausible happy endings punctuating black ruminations on human relationships in the abstract.
 It’s a hugely entertaining spectacle and, at the same time, it is absolutely sincere.
-In one TV series you get the visceral glory of Eva-01 sucker-punching Zeruel through a concrete wall in episode 19, Kaji watering his melons at the emotional apex in episode 21, and Anno using the most basic elements of verisimilitude in the craft of animation (a ground plane) to explain his feelings on self-conceptualization and socialization after abandoning mimesis, in episode 26.
-This all works better as a whole than I can account for.
+In one TV series you get the visceral glory of Eva-01 sucker-punching Zeruel through a concrete wall in episode 19, Kaji watering his melons at the emotional apex in episode 21, and Anno using the most basic elements of verisimilitude in the craft of animation—a ground plane—to explain his feelings on self-conceptualization and socialization after abandoning mimesis, in episode 26.

 It’s art, but it’s barely science fiction.
 The technobabble is pulled from mythology, psychology and cell biology instead of physics, but it’s still just technobabble.
 The bakelite is a callback to the history of Gainax, not a piece of worldbuilding.
 Much of the background is left unexplored in the TV series, merely implying influences comparable to Erich von Däniken or H. P. Lovecraft’s godlike aliens dressed up in Judaeo-Christian emblems for exoticism, similar to their use in Mobile Police Patlabor: The Movie (1989) and Anno’s own Nadia (1990) which has embryonic versions of the score by the same composer.
 Evangelion’s apocalypticism is more haunting, its Angels ever more invasively intimate.
 It reminds me of the primal and obsessive angst of the early Christians, of Revelation (ca. 95 CE), but not of actual Christian beliefs: It is the intrinsic cataclysm of The Quiet Earth (1985) and the extrinsic, equally permeating cataclysm of Godzilla (1954) and other nuclear cinema, rather than Yahweh’s work.

 When the official translations mention Angels, the term is shito (使徒, apostle), not tenshi (天使, angel), apparently because the sh of shito is so close to the palatal fricative h of hito (人, person) that whenever NERV personnel spot a human on their instruments, they have to use the term ningen (人間, human) to disambiguate.
 In this instance, the borrowing of Christian terminology serves the purpose of foreshadowing the shared nature of humans and other monsters.
+The English-language name for SEELE’s project is Instrumentality, named not after the shadowy, telepathically spying leaders in Cordwainer Smith’s science fiction, but instead having the same source as Smith: Christian theology, where priests performing the sacraments and/or the authors of scripture are thought to be instruments of the gods.
+In SEELE’s version, the relationship is reversed.
 More material relationships with The Bible (ca. 110 CE) are weak.
 When Gendō talks about the Dead Sea scrolls, for example, that’s a plot token dipped in a digest of the Kabbalah for added flavour, not the real scrolls.
-It’s technobabble and namedropping for atmosphere, not theology.
+It’s technobabble and namedropping for atmosphere, not real theology.
 Early English translators of the series didn’t seem to get this and mistakenly interpreted アポプトーシス as “apotheosis”, when it’s actually “apoptosis” with a possible double meaning in mind.

 NGE changed the industry and raised awareness of animation among Japanese intellectuals.
 For example, in a 1996 article, young philosopher-critic Azuma Hiroki praised NGE against a blanket assumption that “anime as a genre is dead”, barren for the preceding decade, due to industry introversion (“autism”), and furthermore, that Anno revived the genre and “brought anime to a final closure” (「アニメ的なもの、アニメ的でないもの」, quotes from the official translation “Animé or Something Like It”; the article is a review in InterCommunication 18, 1996; written before Death).
 As for flaws, rewatching this on Netflix in 2019, it took me about ten seconds to get over the loss of “Fly Me to the Moon” due to licensing hell.
 Dan Kanemitsu’s translation is faithful within the constraints of studio mandates and works well enough.